c2siorg/Webiu/README.md

 - **Project Information Display**: Showcases detailed information about each project, including tech stack, issue count, contributors, forks, and stars.
 - **Individual Contributor Highlight**: Displays contributions made by each contributor, emphasizing their role and impact on the project.
 - **GitHub API Integration**: Retrieves project data directly from GitHub, ensuring real-time updates.
+- **AI Chatbot Integration**: An AI-powered chatbot using Google Gemini API to assist users in navigating the platform and answering queries.
 - **Comprehensive Documentation**: Guides future contributors on how to get started, contribute, and understand the project's architecture.

 ## Future Goals